develop-me/bootcamp--week-09-10--react/scripts/01-one-way-data-flow/README.md

 - Update `Counter` with submit button (see `Counter.js`)
 - Can get value out by passing it up with a function call
+- Can only happen on an event inside the child component

 **Challenges**: `challenges/01-one-way-data-flow/02-passing-data-up/README.md`